OctopusDeploy/blog/blog/2022-q1/githubactions-running-endtoend-tests/index.md

  - Octopus
 ---

-GitHub Actions has native support for executing build steps inside Docker containers.
-This functionality, combined with the fact that all popular end-to-end testing tools provide supported Docker images, means running end-to-end tests in GitHub Actions is quite easy to configure.
+GitHub Actions has a wide ecosystem of high quality third-party actions as well as native support for executing build steps inside Docker containers.
+This means it is easy to run end-to-end tests as part of a workflow, often only requiring a single step to run testing tools with all the require dependencies.

 In this post you'll learn how to run browser tests with Cypress and API tests with Postman as part of a GitHub Actions workflow.

 ## Prerequisites

-GitHub Actions are a hosted service, so the only prerequisite is a GitHub account.
-All other dependencies like Software Development Kits (SDKs) are installed during the execution of the GitHub Actions workflow, or provided by the Docker images published by testing platforms.
+GitHub Actions is a hosted service, so the only prerequisite is a GitHub account.
+All other dependencies like, Software Development Kits (SDKs) or testing tools, are are provided by the Docker images or GitHub actions published by testing platforms.

 ## Running browser tests with Cypress

-Cypress is a browser automation tool that allows you to interact with web pages in much the same way an end user would by clicking on buttons and links, filling in forms, scrolling the page etc. You can also verify the content of a page to ensure the correct results have been displayed.
+[Cypress](https://www.cypress.io/) is a browser automation tool that allows you to interact with web pages in much the same way an end user would by clicking on buttons and links, filling in forms, scrolling the page etc. You can also verify the content of a page to ensure the correct results have been displayed.

 The [Cypress documentation provides an example first test](https://docs.cypress.io/guides/getting-started/writing-your-first-test) which has been saved to the [junit-cypress-test GitHub repo](https://github.com/OctopusSamples/junit-cypress-test).
 The test is shown below: